The Parthenon Sculptures

 Parthenon Sculptures in London

 The sculptures in London, sometimes known as the ‘Elgin Marbles’, have been on permanent public display in the British Museum since 1817, free of charge.
 Here they are seen by a world audience and are actively studied and researched by an international community of scholars, to promote understanding both of ancient Greek culture and its role in the cultures of the world.
-The Museum has published the results of its research extensively.
-Working closely with colleagues at the Acropolis Museum, new discoveries of ancient applied colour on the sculptures have been made with the application of special imaging technology.
+The Museum has published the results of its own research extensively.
+New discoveries of ancient applied colour on the sculptures have been made with the application of special imaging technology.